sammy-tri/drake-jaco-driver/README.md

 The arm periodically seems to stop communicating over USB.
 The reason for this is not knon, but unplugging and plugging back in the USB port (and restarting the driver) usually seems to fix it.

+## Calibration

+The build process also generates a calibration program in `bazel-bin/src/kinova_calibration`.
+When run, this program will move the arm to the vertical position, and reset the actuator torque sensors to zero.

+If run with the `--gravity` argument, it will run the robot's gravity Z estimation sequence.
+This takes quite some time, and requires an obstacle free area around the robot base of approximately the length of the fully extended arm.
+When the process completes, the Kinova API will write a file named `ParametersOptimal_Z.txt`.
+When running the driver, this file can be passed as a command line argument to enable optimal gravity estimation mode: `./bazel-bin/src/kinova_driver --optimal_z ParametersOptimal_Z.txt`